displaynameroblox/untitled-projects/README.md

 a recode of displayoptify, opend for beta testing,

 ## What is displaoptify?
-it's spotify within roblox, you can play from the web or from roblox iself or if you don't any of those then you can play from your local files!
+it's spotify within roblox, you can play from the web or from roblox itself or if you don't want any of those then you can play from your local files!

 ## 🚀 Quick Start